StuartRiffle/YellowLISP/README.md

 I started this project thinking that LISP-type languages were a kind of ivory tower of ideological purity.
 But "special forms" seems like a nice way to say "dirty hacks", and a few of them are required.
 I feel like I'm missing something.

 LISP beginners (like me) are also annoyed by all of the parentheses and the anachronistic identifiers.
 Experts think that those concerns are silly, and indicate a weak spirit.
 But non-trivial LISP is basically unreadable, even once you learn to sight-read "cddadr", which I have not.
 I think this is a real liability, and limits its use for quick-and-dirty scripting.

+Having different semantics for eq, eql, equal, equalp and the = operator is nuts.
+There is

 ## Status